Continuing the series on the Mathematical Practices for AP Calculus (MPACs) today we look at MPAC 2.

 — AP® Calculus AB and AP® Calculus BC Course and Exam Description Effective Fall 2016, The College Board, New York © 2016.
 Full text is here.

-While “limit” seem to disappear shortly after the definition of derivative is past and reappears briefly with the definition of the definite integral, in fact all of the calculus depends on limits.
+While “limit” seems to disappear shortly after the definition of derivative is past and reappears briefly with the definition of the definite integral, in fact all of the calculus depends on limits.
 Limit seems to be used for other things – continuity, end behavior, asymptotes – but really limit is what makes all of the calculus work and provides the firm foundation for derivatives and integrals and therefore is always in the background of everything calculus.
 Students need to be made aware of this.

 Connecting the concepts in calculus and in previous work in mathematics, seeing the same ideas in different contexts, and using one concept in different ways to solve different type of problems is what makes mathematics in general and the calculus in particular so universal in its application and effectiveness.
 The ideas in mathematics relate to each other; they are not separate items.